 The advantage of having the project certified is that a third-party certifier verifies the design and PHPP energy model and therefore provides an additional layer of quality control.
 And, of course, once the building is certified the owner receives a plaque to display at the building

 To Zero Net Energy Buildings with the Passive House Standard

 To get to zero net energy and beyond, renewable energy has to offset the total energy demand of a building.
-Any building designed and constructed to the Passive House Standard is a ultra-low energy building and easily converted into a net zero energy builing, by adding on site renewable energy such as solar panels.
+Any building designed and constructed to the Passive House Standard is an ultra-low energy building and easily converted into a net-zero energy building, by adding on-site renewable energy such as solar panels.

 No matter what the building code, if you want a zero net energy building, the Passive House is the simple and proven way to get there.
 The Standard even gives you a choice in how far you want to go:

 Passive House Classic: the traditional Passive House, an ultra-energy efficient without renewable energy.

 Passive House Plus: renewable energy is generated, e.g. from solar panels.
 Such buildings are said to produce about as much energy as residents consume, at least in an – admittedly somewhat misleading – net calculation over the year;

 Passive House Premium: far more renewable energy is produced than needed.
 It is, therefore, a goal for the particularly ambitious: building owners and designers who want to go beyond and provide not only for their own energy needs but that of others as well.

 Here are some of the steps that are essential to a successful Passive House project:

 - Preliminary meeting between architect client and passive house consultant (can be architect or seperate professional) to discuss the goals of the building project;